 Happy New Year!
 Time to head into a new year, inspired, refreshed and determined to make this the best ever.
 So why not start your year off getting organized with the help of these apps.

-With the invention of the smartphone it has become so easy to carry everything with you so you always have it.
+With the invention of the smartphone, it has become so easy to carry everything with you so you always have it.
 Now the real chore is how to organize all that information.
 Below are my top 5 apps that I use daily to help keep me organized.
-For any app I use it must sync!
-There is nothing worse that needing some information and it’s on your other device.
+For any app, I use it must sync!
+There is nothing worse than needing some information and it’s on your other device.

 cost – FREE, $5 or $10 a month for pro